 What Is the FINRA SIE?

 The FINRA SIE (Securities Industry Essentials) exam is a 75-question, 105-minute exam administered by the Financial Industry Regulatory Authority (FINRA).
-It tests foundational knowledge of the securities industry, including types of products, the structure of markets, regulatory agencies, and prohibited practices.
-The SIE has a historical pass rate of approximately 74% (FINRA).
+It tests foundational knowledge of the securities industry: types of products, the structure of markets, regulatory agencies, and prohibited practices.
+The historical pass rate is roughly 74% (FINRA).

 The SIE is the gateway exam for anyone entering the securities industry.
-It was introduced in 2018 to create a baseline knowledge assessment that candidates can take before being hired, making it easier for firms to identify prepared candidates and for job seekers to demonstrate initiative.
+FINRA introduced it in 2018 to create a baseline knowledge assessment you can take before a firm hires you.
+That makes it easier for firms to spot prepared candidates and for job seekers to show initiative.

 Quick Facts